mmb-irb/chrom_dyn/README.md

 &emsp; &emsp; Representations -> Selected Atoms: name N; Drawing method:VDW; Sphere Scale: 14.

+"output_nucl":

-"output_nucl": xyz files containing 3D nucleosome configurations for each structure
+&emsp; xyz files containing 3D nucleosome configurations for each structure.

-               (numbered consecutively as nucl_000000_000001.xyz, nucl_000000_000002.xyz,
+&emsp; Numbered consecutively as nucl_000000_000001.xyz, nucl_000000_000002.xyz, ...).

-                ...); each nucleosome center is represented as a N atom.
+&emsp; Each nucleosome center is represented as a N atom.

 The expected time of execution is approximately 10 seconds per MC iteration on a standard desktop computer.